Taking NSAIDs Safely

-Be careful about double dosing.
-Contrary to what some people may think, it is not be safe to take 2 or more OTC products with the same active ingredient.
-You’re more likely to suffer side effects or even an overdose.
-So check the Drug Facts label first before taking more than one OTC remedy.
-Note: Some cough and cold medicines contain NSAIDs.
+- Read all medicine labels.
+Don't take 2 or more OTC products with the same active ingredient.
+You’re more likely to have side effects or an overdose.
+Read the Drug Facts label first before taking more than 1 OTC medicine.
+Note that some cough and cold medicines contain NSAIDs.